paleobiotechnology/EMN001_Paleofuran/02-scripts/README.md

     single XSLX file
   - `PUBL_Dataset_S2.Snakefile`: combine the tables containing the results about the de novo assembly of the ancient and modern dental calculus samples
+  - `PUBL_Dataset_S3.Snakefile`: combine the tables containing the number of MAGs after binning and the quality evaluation before and after the automatic refinement of the metaWRAP refined MAGs
   - `PUBL_Dataset_S4.Snakefile`: combine the tables containing the results on the alignment of the short-read sequencing data against the contigs assembled from EMN001
   - `PUBL_FigureS_freeBayescorrection.Snakefile`: plot the supplementary figure summarising the